 The app prompts users to turn on Bluetooth to find the device before using the QR code.
 Alternatively, they can opt to select the device via the Wi-Fi settings.

-However, it is very reassuring for outdoor viewing.
+The strength of the magnet is very reassuring for outdoor viewing.
 Even an earthquake would have a hard time causing it to fall off.

 A mounting plate is included which slots into the underside of the base.
 This is also strong; without even fixing it into place, I spent about five minutes trying to yank it off the bottom of the base.
 If mounting on a wall, the plate is slipped inside grooves in the base, and the included screws and anchors are then used to attach it to a wall via a drill.